-- Dr. Hu's risk evaluation is not consistent with US EPA's risk assessment guidelines, which consider not only exposure concentrations, but also exposure frequency and duration. - As discussed in Sections 3 and 5, exposure frequency and duration are critical components of US EPA's risk assessment methodology.
+- Dr. Hoppe's risk evaluation is not consistent with US EPA's risk assessment guidelines, which consider not only exposure concentrations, but also exposure frequency and duration. - As discussed in Sections 3 and 5, exposure frequency and duration are critical components of US EPA's risk assessment methodology.
 It is only when the exposure concentrations, in combination with exposure frequencies and durations, result in doses exceeding US EPA's toxicity criteria (i.e., result in a risk estimate that exceeds US EPA's acceptable targets) that there is concern for potential adverse health effects.
-And even with slight exceedances of US EPA's conservative risk targets, health effects are not necessarily expected to occur (discussed in Section 3). - Dr. Hu's comparison to US EPA Maximum Contaminant Levels (MCLs) for allowable chemical concentrations in drinking water and ATSDR's Cancer Risk Evaluation Guides (CREGs) for drinking water is not a reliable risk evaluation method. - US EPA does not use MCLs or ATSDR CREGs to evaluate potential risks to human health. - MCLs are derived to be acceptable (health-protective) daily drinking water concentrations over a lifetime of exposure (~70 years) (US EPA, 2024b), and ATSDR CREGs are derived to be acceptable over a 78-year lifetime exposure (ATSDR, 2024c), both of which are much longer than Mr. Carter's 15.8 years of exposure during his time at Camp Lejeune. - Per US EPA guidance for cancer risk assessment, it is the cumulative dose averaged over a lifetime that is critical for evaluating cancer risk.
-As shown in equations in Section 3, estimated doses are averaged over a 70-year lifetime before calculating risks.
-Therefore, once averaged over a lifetime, it is possible to have a dose based on a higher exposure concentration for a shorter exposure duration (which is the case for some of the plaintiffs at Camp Lejeune) not exceed a dose based on a lower exposure concentration for a longer exposure duration (like ingesting water at the MCL every day for a lifetime).
+And even with slight exceedances of US EPA's conservative risk targets, health effects are not necessarily expected (discussed in Section 3). - Dr. Hoppe's comparison to US EPA Maximum Contaminant Levels (MCLs) for allowable chemical concentrations in drinking water is not a reliable risk evaluation method. - US EPA does not use MCLs to evaluate potential risks to human health. - MCLs are derived to be acceptable (health-protective) daily drinking water concentrations over a lifetime of exposure (~70 years) (US EPA, 2024b), which is much longer than Mr. Davis's 6.3 years of exposure during his time at Camp Lejeune. - Per US EPA guidance for cancer risk assessment, it is the cumulative dose averaged over a lifetime that is critical for evaluating cancer risk.
+As shown in the equations in Section 3, estimated doses are averaged over a 70-year lifetime before calculating risks.
+Therefore, once averaged over a lifetime, it is possible to have a dose based on a higher exposure concentration for a shorter exposure duration (which is the case for some of the plaintiffs at Camp Lejeune) that would not exceed a dose based on a lower exposure concentration for a longer exposure duration (like ingesting water at the MCL every day for a lifetime).
 In both cases, risks would be considered acceptable under US EPA guidelines.
-Therefore, a simple comparison of drinking water concentrations to MCLs or ATSDR CREGs, without considering exposure duration, is not consistent with standard risk assessment practice and is misleading. - Dr. Hu also fails to mention that the benzene levels reported in Dr. Reynolds' report for Mr. Carter were consistently below US EPA's MCL. - Dr. Hu discusses risks from ATSDR's Camp Lejeune public health assessment (ATSDR, 2017b), stating that the risks are greater than 1 in 1 million.
-However, as discussed in my report, US EPA has established a target ELCR range of 1×10^{-6} (1 cancer case in 1,000,000 people exposed) to 1×10^{-4} (1 cancer case in 10,000 people exposed).
-An exposure that results in an ELCR that falls
+Therefore, a simple comparison of drinking water concentrations to MCLs, without considering exposure duration, is not consistent with standard risk assessment practice and is misleading. - Dr. Hoppe's report also refers to exposure information from several Camp Lejeune studies to support his conclusions.
+However, as discussed in Dr. Goodman's report (Goodman, 2025), there are methodological limitations in these studies (e.g., high likelihood of exposure misclassification).
+In addition, with regard to the Camp Lejeune studies, Dr. Goodman states the following: